virtmerlin/doc-bosh-intro/Readme.md

 ![BOSH-Components](images/OmniGraffle-All-Images/BOSH-Solves.png)

-__For Example__: In the image above,  an operator defining a deployment, can refer to one or more versioned releases.
+__For Example__: In the image above,  an operator defining a deployment, can refer to one or more versioned releases in a deployment manifest.
 This gives an identifiable pattern to determine versions of software used in a deployment.
-BOSH has two versions of the kubo release available, 0.0.5 & 0.0.6.
-The operator has defined the use of version 0.0.5 of the release,  which will enforce the use of Kubernetes version 1.6.6 across the deployment caled mykubo-deployment.
+In the image above, BOSH has two versions of the Kubo release available, versions 0.0.5 & 0.0.6.
+The operator has defined the use of version 0.0.5 of the release in the deployment manifest,  which will enforce the use of Kubernetes version 1.6.6 across the deployment called mykubo-deployment.

 - **Reproducibility**